german3w1/project_TeamForecast/README.md

 # project_TeamForecast
 Weather Client for Windows 10 (ru)

-Qt Creator 4.14.2, QMake
+Created with Qt Creator 4.14.2, QMake

+## Deploy:
-Use windeployqt.exe to deploy this application on Windows
+- Use windeployqt.exe to deploy this application on Windows

 ## Dependencies:
 - Qt6Core